good-loop/doc/pages/policy/equal-opportunities.md

 ## 1. Introduction

-Good-Loop Associates Ltd. recognises that it is essential to provide equal opportunities to all persons without discrimination.
+Good-Loop recognises that it is essential to provide equal opportunities to all persons without discrimination.
 This policy sets out the company's position on equal opportunity in all aspects of employment, including recruitment and promotion, and provides guidance and encouragement to